-- Nondeductible contributions you made to traditional IRAs; - Distributions from traditional, SEP, or SIMPLE IRAs, if you have a basis in these IRAs; - Conversions from traditional, SEP, or SIMPLE IRAs to Roth IRAs; and - · Distributions from Roth IRAs.
+• Nondeductible contributions you made to traditional IRAs;

+- Distributions from traditional, traditional SEP, or traditional SIMPLE IRAs, if you have a basis in these IRAs; - · Conversions from traditional, traditional SEP, or traditional SIMPLE IRAs to Roth, Roth SEP, or Roth SIMPLE IRAs; and - Distributions from Roth, Roth SEP, or Roth SIMPLE IRAs.

 Additional information.
 For more details on IRAs, see Pub.
-590-A and Pub.
-590-B, Distributions from Individual Retirement Arrangements (IRAs).
+590-A, Contributions to Individual Retirement Arrangements (IRAs); Pub.
+590-B, Distributions from Individual Retirement Arrangements (IRAs); and Pub.
+560, Retirement Plans for Small Business.

-If you received distributions from a traditional, SEP, or SIMPLE IRA in 2022 and you have never made nondeductible contributions (including nontaxable amounts you rolled over from a qualified retirement plan) to these IRAs, don't report the distributions on 2022 Form 8606.
-Instead, see Lines 4a and 4b in the 2022 Instructions for Form 1040 or the 2022 Instructions for Form 1040-NR.
+If you received distributions from a traditional, TIP traditional SEP, or traditional SIMPLE IRA in 2024 and you have never made nondeductible contributions (including nontaxable amounts you rolled over from a qualified retirement plan) to these IRAs, don't report the distributions on 2024 Form 8606.
+Instead, see Lines 4a and 4b in the 2024 Instructions for Form 1040 or the 2024 Instructions for Form 1040-NR.
 Also, to find out if any of your contributions to traditional IRAs are deductible, see the instructions for Schedule 1 in the Instructions for Form 1040.